MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/MCDConnectedDevicesRemoveAccountResult.md

 ---
 title: MCDConnectedDevicesRemoveAccountResult
-description: Learn about the 'MCDConnectedDevicesRemoveAccountResult' class.
-This class is the result of 'MCDConnectedDevicesAccountManager.removeAccountAsync()'.
+description: Learn about the MCDConnectedDevicesRemoveAccountResult class.
+This class is the result of MCDConnectedDevicesAccountManager.removeAccountAsync().
 keywords: microsoft, windows, iOS, iPhone, objectiveC, connected devices, Project Rome
 ---